hughe/sketch/diffreviewer-todo.md

 - Easy to edit manually
 - Version control friendly
 - Universal format
+- Works well for both file and stdout output

 ## Success Criteria

 1. ✅ CLI successfully parses arguments and starts server
+2. ✅ Base branch defaults to "main" if not specified
-2. ✅ Browser opens to correct URL
+3. ✅ Browser opens to correct URL
-3. ✅ Diff displays correctly for given branches
+4. ✅ Diff displays correctly for given branches
-4. ✅ User can navigate between files
+5. ✅ User can navigate between files
+6. ✅ User can edit files on the right side (modified code)
+7. ✅ User can save file changes with Cmd/Ctrl+S
+8. ✅ File changes persist to working directory
-5. ✅ User can click line to add note
+9. ✅ User can click line to add line-specific note
+10. ✅ User can type general notes in text box at bottom
-6. ✅ Notes save to markdown file immediately
+11. ✅ Line-specific notes save immediately (if --notes specified)
+12. ✅ General notes auto-save on change
+13. ✅ "Done" button saves general notes and exits gracefully
+14. ✅ All notes print to stdout on exit (if --notes not specified)
-7. ✅ Markdown file has correct format with file and line info
+15. ✅ Markdown output has correct format with file, line info, and general notes section
-8. ✅ "Done" button exits program gracefully
-9. ✅ Program works on Linux, macOS, and Windows
+16. ✅ Program works on Linux, macOS, and Windows
-10. ✅ Single binary with no external dependencies
+17. ✅ Single binary with no external dependencies